 Employers are to consistently maintain active and thorough communication with all members of the workforce, including multiple shifts and individuals who arrive throughout the day.
-Regular meetings and records are to be kept and maintained ensuring that every individual is provided access to the same information deemed essential to share in accordance with OSHA’s recommendations.
+Keep and maintain regular meetings and records, ensuring that every individual is provided access to the same information deemed essential to share in accordance with OSHA’s recommendations.

 While there are many rules and regulations standardized by OSHA, employee safety and reduced risk of infection should be your highest priority.
 If at any time you feel your procedures are unsafe or improperly implemented, reach out to a healthcare professional for assistance implementing a proper protection plan.